Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Faerie Star #1: From Moon Press in 1977, "Captain and the Sorcerer" (art & letters) 9 pages, "Paper Dragon" (lettering) 5 pages, "Time's Revenge" (Lettering) 4 pages, and "Hobo Dreamer" (lettering) 3 pages.

 • Fantasy Quarterly: (1978) Published by Independent Publishers Syndicate, 40 pages, has a one page Sim pin-up.
+Also has the story "Doorway To The Gods", 6 page story by T. Casey Brennan with art by Dave Sim.

 • Free Speechs: From Oni Press and the CBLDF in 1998, a B&W 48 page comic sized collection of speeches made by various on the importance of Free Speech.
 Sim did the back cover and Gerhard did the coloring for it.
 Also reprinted is Sim's intro for the Neil Gaiman's Guardian Angel Tour Reading entitled "The Story of Lulu According to Her Feet."